sciurius/perl-Joplin-API/README.md

 The document will be added to the notes collection into the parent folder.

-### addnote_cloud.pl
+### cloud/addnote.pl

-This tool is similar to `addnote.pl`, but it doesn't use the Web Clipper API and hence does not require a running Joplin instance.
+This tool is similar to `script/addnote.pl`, but it doesn't use the Web Clipper API and hence does not require a running Joplin instance.
 Instead, it uses the cloud storage.

 In my setup, all Joplin clients synchronize to an ownCloud server.
 The relevant parts of the ownCloud storage are mirrored, using the native ownCloud client, to a desktop PC.
 So on the PC I have full access to the folder with Joplin notes.